Welcome to the AI-Econ Lab!

-Radka Sabolova, postdoctoral researcher (Örebro University; Ratio)
+Radka Sabolova, postdoctoral researcher (Örebro University; Statistics Sweden)

 Sarah is an assistant professor in economics at Aarhus University, Denmark, and a Fellow of the Research Centre for Firms and Industry Dynamics (FIND).
 Her research lies at the intersection of international trade and labour economics, with a current focus on the effects of globalisation on labour market outcomes.

 Aili Tang is a postdoctoral researcher in economics.
 As a co-investigator in a previous project on trade financing and firm performance, she has acquired in-depth experience with state-of-the-art micro-econometric analysis of linked employer-employee data.

 The seven experts in various aspects of artificial intelligence and autonomous systems are located at Microsoft, USA, the Center for Applied Autonomous Sensor Systems (AASS), Örebro University, Sweden, and Aalto University, Finland.